Doenator310/ZAP_Edit/Readme.md

 - Only Thrillville off the rails [PC] is supported
 - Currently you cannot create new folders in the zap file

+## Todo

+Some major code refactoring is still required.
+Sorry if the readability is not the best.

 # Credits
 I wanted to merge my Zap editor with an audio editing tool and include a user interface.
 I was inspired to create this program by the following tool: